venom-blockchain/venom-blockchain.github.io/docs/start/learn/gas-and-fees.md

 , there are several phases of transaction execution.
 Each phase is associated with its own type of fee.

-**Inbound external message fee**: the only type of fee not related to the described phases of transaction execution.
-It is charged in the case of transaction initialization by an external message, as a fee for sending the message (*forward message fee*).
+**Inbound external message fee**: the only fee that is not related to the transaction execution phases described.
+It is charged when a transaction is initiated by an external message, as a fee for sending the message (forward message fee).

-Consider types of fees in the context of execution phases:
+Fees in the context of execution phases:

 **Storage**: related to the namesake fee (*Storage fee*) and charged for storing the contract and associated data.

-**Credit**: the only phase not associated with the charging of any fee.
+**Credit**: the only phase that does not involve the charging of any fee.

-**Compute**: charges (*Gas fee*) a fee for calculations performed in the called account (contract).
+**Compute**: charges a fee (Gas fee) for calculations performed in the called account (contract).

 **Action**: each outgoing message from the contract, both external and internal, must be paid a fee (*Action fee*) as a fee for sending the message.